caseyamcl/openapi-params/README.md

 value is returned.
 This allows you to transform the value into whatever the consuming library needs (an entity object, for example).

-If a step produces an exception, Paramee bails, and subsequent steps are not run.
+If a step produces an exception, OpenApi-Params bails, and subsequent steps are not run.

 ### Using a logger to debug

-Paramee supports the use of a PSR-3-compatible logger to
+OpenApi-Params supports the use of a PSR-3-compatible logger to

 ### Parameter Types and Formats

-Paramee supports all of the built-in [OpenApi v3 parameter types](https://swagger.io/docs/specification/data-models/data-types/) and formats.
-Types are in the `Paramee\Type` namespace, and formats are in the `Paramee\Format` namespace.
+OpenApi-Params supports all of the built-in [OpenApi v3 parameter types](https://swagger.io/docs/specification/data-models/data-types/) and formats.
+Types are in the `OpenApi-Params\Type` namespace, and formats are in the `OpenApi-Params\Format` namespace.

-In addition, Paramee provides a couple of extra built-in "convenience" formats:
+In addition, OpenApi-Params provides a couple of extra built-in "convenience" formats:

 * **AlphanumericFormat** - Accepts and validates alphanumeric values, with optional additional parameters